 What to Do in Crescent City

 Port Orford is a sleepy southern Oregon town known for its artistry where the mountains and forests meet up with the vast Pacific Ocean.
-Your best place to stay is at the eponymous Port Orford RV Village.
-This lovely RV park offers full utility hookups along with cable TV and wireless internet access right at your campsite.
-You also get washrooms and showers, laundry facilities, a rec room with exercise and kitchen equipment, horseshoes, basketball and more.
+Your best place to stay is at the Port Orford RV Village.
+This lovely RV park offers the full utility of hookups along with cable TV and wireless internet access right at your campsite.
+You also get washrooms and showers, laundry facilities, a recreation room with exercise and kitchen equipment, horseshoes, basketball, and more.

 What to Do in Port Orford

-The number one destination should be the Cape Blanco Lighthouse, just make your way over to the beautiful Cape Blanco State Park for some great hiking and sightseeing and of course to take a view of the lighthouse itself.
+The number one destination should be the Cape Blanco Lighthouse.
+Make your way over to the beautiful Cape Blanco State Park for some great hiking and sightseeing and, of course, to take a view of the lighthouse itself.
 The Port Orford area is full of several great parks like Humbug Mountain State Park and Port Orford Heads State Park.
-The area is also known for being quite artistic to make sure to check out some of the great art scenes at the Hawthorne...
-Gallery and other local art hot spots.
+The area is also known for being quite artistic, so make sure to check out some of the great art scenes at the Hawthorne Gallery and other local creative hot spots.

-What better way to explore the United States than to be near some of the most famous spots of Lewis and Clark’s western expedition like Cannon Beach.
+What better way to explore the United States than to be near some of the most famous spots of Lewis and Clark’s western expedition, like Cannon Beach.
 Cannon Beach RV Resort will be a good place to rest and recharge for the final stops of your adventure with their gorgeous park situated right on the beach.
-100 paved full hookup sites give you the basics along with Cannon Beach’s complimentary cable and wireless internet.
-Cannon Beach RV Resort also houses laundry and bath facilities, indoor pool and spa, game room, gift shop, camp store and more.
+A hundred paved and full-hookup sites give you the basics along with Cannon Beach’s complimentary cable and wireless internet.
+Cannon Beach RV Resort also houses laundry and bath facilities, an indoor pool and spa, a game room, gift shop, camp store, and more.

 What to Do in Cannon Beach